-By creating a free Tembo plan, you can get a personalised recommendation of how you could improve your affordability.
+By creating a free Tembo recommendation, you can get a personalised recommendation of how you could improve your affordability.
 We have a number of tricks up our sleeves to help you boost your affordability and increase your mortgage size or borrowing potential.
 You may be surprised at just how many options are available to you.

-Create your free Tembo plan today
+Get your free Tembo recommendation

 See how you could increase your affordability to access better mortgage interest rates today.

 3. Switch to a different product with the same lender

 If you’d like to get a lower interest rate but you don’t want to go through the remortgaging process, your lender might let you do a ‘product switch’ or ‘product transfer’ instead — as long as you don’t want to change mortgage providers or borrow more money.

 A product switch/transfer tends to be more straightforward than a remortgage.
 There’s unlikely to be any credit searches or affordability checks, so you won’t need to spend ages rummaging around for the right bank statements, bills and payslips.